-- Staff should never promise a child that they will not tell anyone about an allegation, as this may not be in the child's best interests. - Staff who receive information about children and their families in the course of their work should share that information only within appropriate professional contexts. - Timely information sharing is essential to effective safeguarding. - Information must only be shared on a 'need-to-know' basis, but consent is not required to share information if a child is suffering, or at risk of, serious harm.
+- Staff should never promise a child that they will not tell anyone about an allegation, as this may not be in the child's best interests. - Staff who receive information about children and their families in the course of their work should share that information only within appropriate professional contexts. - Timely information sharing is essential to effective safeguarding.
+This includes the transference of child protection files from one school to another, which should be completed within five days. - Information must only be shared on a 'need-to-know' basis, but consent is not required to share information if a child is suffering, or at risk of, serious harm.

-$^{4}$ See Working Together to Safeguard Children (2018), pages 18-22 for more information.
+&lt;sup>3 See Working Together to Safeguard Children (2018), pages 18-22 for more information.

-7. Roles and responsibilities
+6. Roles and responsibilities